Calendar integration

 • All notes are saved back in Tana on the meeting node, and connects back to your knowledge base.

-When the Meeting agent creates notes, it does the following:
+When the live meeting transcription creates notes, it does the following:

-Writes a concise, interconnected meeting summary: Your meeting summaries are no longer siloed on a different AI transcription platform just for meeting notes.
-They now live in Tana with the rest of your knowledge, connected to things in the transcript and in your graph.
+Writes a concise meeting summary: Your meeting summaries are no longer siloed on a different transcription platform just for meeting notes.
+They now live in Tana with the rest of your knowledge, connected to your graph and ready to use as context for AI.

-Go here for more on the Meeting agent.
+Go here for more on Meeting notes in Tana.

 Initial setup